michael-brittlebank/wp-reading-list/svn-import/tags/2.2.1/Readme.txt

 = Why doesn't "mydomain.com/reading-list/" or "mydomain.com/?post_type=works" work? **A.K.A.** Why is my website returning a 404 "Not Found" error when I try to view my reading list? =

 If this is the case, simply go to "Settings" and then "Permalinks" and hit save (you do not have to change any settings).
 This refreshes your website's rewrite rules and now "mydomain.com/reading-list/" or "mydomain.com/?post_type=works" should work.
-Otherwise, make sure you have at least one published reading list item.

 = If I deactivate/delete the WP Reading List plugin will I lose all the reading list items and authors I have already created? =